Nanomaterials in Ameliorating Mitochondria-Related Diseases

 Special Issue Information

-Mitochondria are vital organelles that regulate cellular homeostasis, energy metabolism, signal transduction, and epigenetic modifications.
-Their dysfunction is closely linked to the onset and progression of various diseases, including neurodegenerative disorders, cardiovascular diseases, cancer, pulmonary conditions, and liver disorders.
-Given their fundamental role in cellular function, mitochondria have become a key target for therapeutic interventions.
+Mitochondria are essential organelles responsible for maintaining cellular homeostasis and regulating key biological processes such as signal transduction, epigenetic regulation, apoptosis, autophagy, and cell proliferation.
+Mitochondrial dysfunction is closely linked to the onset and progression of various diseases, including neurodegenerative disorders, cardiovascular diseases, cancer, and metabolic and inflammatory conditions.

 Contact Us